310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 Even if I tried to get away with it by lying or something, he’d probably find out anyway, and then he’d sulk about it.

-This is literally right after he got angry at me for taking up whatever part-time jobs I could get, so I think he’d get suuuper angry at me if he found out I *“haven’t learned my lesson”…*
+This is literally right after he got angry at me for taking up whatever part-time jobs I could get, so I think he’d get suuuper angry at me if he found out I “haven’t learned my lesson”…

 But I didn’t think it’d be right of me to sell the tickets for money…

-And Yuta-kun often tells me that I shouldn’t only play with him, and that I should hang out with my own classmates more.
+And Yuuta-kun often tells me that I shouldn’t only play with him, and that I should hang out with my own classmates more.

-So I thought I’d ask any friend I could find to join me without telling Yuta-kun about it, and now here we are.
+So I thought I’d invite any friend I could find without telling Yuuta-kun about it, and now here we are.
 {% endbubble %}

 {% bubble Sora %}